top of page

 The Discovery Period

-Alternative dispute resolution methods are available throughout the process, for example negotiation and mediation.
-Negotiations take place throughout the process, whereas mediations usually take place closer to a trial when both parties have gathered and analyzed the majority of the evidence.
+Negotiations take place throughout the process, whereas mediations usually take place closer to a trial date, when both parties have gathered and analysed the majority of the evidence.

 Male lawyer working with clients in office